theobald-software/kb.theobald-software.github.io/content/_xtract-is/Using-T-SQL-query-values-to-parameterize-SAP-extractions.md

 The T-SQL query on existing SQL table objects is a single value that is then passed to a dedicated selection criterion.

-The following example uses the Xtract BAPI task, which dynamically executes the *FISCYEAR* selection field at runtime.
+The depicted example uses the Xtract BAPI task, which dynamically executes the *FISCYEAR* selection field at runtime.

 {: .box-note }
 **Note:**  This example case can also be used for other Xtract IS tasks within SQL Sever Integration Services (SSIS).